smswithoutborders/vault/docs/api_v1.md

 - **URL:** `/api/v1/entities`
 - **Methods:** `POST`, `PUT`
-- **Description:** This endpoint facilitates the creation of an entity along with associated credentials.
+- **Description:** This endpoint facilitates the creation of an entity.

 #### Request: